Caramoor Center for Music and the Arts: History

-In 1940 they began hosting musical performances for their friends in the Music Room.
-Four years later, when their only son Walter died in World War II while serving in the Royal Canadian Air Force, they decided to dedicate the remainder of their own lives to preserving Caramoor's musical legacy.
-They established the Center in 1946 and began hosting performances open to the public.
+After the house was completed in 1939, they began hosting musical performances for their friends in the Music Room.
+Four years later, when their son Walter died in World War II while serving in the Royal Canadian Air Force, they decided to dedicate the remainder of their own lives to establishing Caramoor's musical legacy.
+They established the Walter and Lucie Rosen Foundation in 1946 and began hosting performances open to the public under the auspices of the Westchester Friends of Music, and later as an independent summer festival.

-Seven years after Walter Rosen died in 1951, the performances had become so popular it became necessary to add the third venue, the Venetian Theater, near the Sunken Garden the Rosens had preserved from the prior estate.
-The house was opened to public tours in 1970, two years after Lucie Rosen died.
+Seven years after Walter Rosen died in 1951, the performances had become so popular it became necessary to build the third venue, the Venetian Theater, near the Sunken Garden the Rosens had preserved from the prior estate.
+Owing to the work of the Rosens' daughter, Anne Bigelow Stern, the house was opened to public tours in 1970, two years after Lucie Rosen died.
 Architect Mott B. Schmidt designed a new wing in 1974 to house rooms from the Rosens' New York City apartment and expand the art collection on display.

 The tent roof and floor were added to the Venetian Theater later to allow its use in inclement weather.
 The restroom wing was added later.
 The Sense Circle was created after the dovecote was moved to its following pigeon problems in the late 1980s.
 There have been few significant changes to the buildings and gardens other than those.